-**November 2019 Update: I am able to take on new book-length manuscripts (pending initial discussion and approval) beginning in late November or early December, with a turnaround time of approximately one month.
+**July 2020 Update: I am booked through August 2020 but can take on new manuscripts (pending initial discussion and approval) beginning late August, with a turnaround time of approximately one month.
 Please note that in-person meetings are currently suspended; client meetings will take place via Zoom or by phone.**

-As a writer and editor with more than a decade of professional experience, I specialize in critiquing book-length fiction and creative nonfiction manuscripts.
+As a writer and editor with more than 15 years of professional experience, I specialize in critiquing book-length fiction and creative nonfiction manuscripts.
 My close read will consider plot, character development and motivation, pacing, structure, clarity, and more.
 This critique provides objective, thoughtful consideration of how a writer can improve his or her manuscript and make it more attractive to literary agents and publishers.

 Cleveland Manuscript Critiques

 I am based in Cleveland, Ohio.
 While I work with writers located across the country, my Cleveland clients receive the benefit of in-person meetings (during non-COVID 19 times, that is).

 I critique book-length manuscripts in the following genres: general/mainstream fiction, literary fiction, memoir, upmarket fiction, women’s fiction, short story collections, personal essay collections, young adult (YA) fiction, fantasy/magical realism, and humor.
-I also take on clients writing thrillers, romance, erotica, and science fiction on a case-by-case basis.
+I may also take on clients writing thrillers, romance, erotica, and some science fiction on a case-by-case basis.
 All prospective clients will be asked to provide a brief description of the manuscript and its genre, a short sample, and a list of goals for both the manuscript and the critique.

 I do not critique poetry manuscripts, mysteries, horror, detective novels, technical manuscripts, graphic novels, or children’s books.

 I will read your manuscript closely, making in-text comments as I proceed, and craft a critique of at least three single-spaced pages to discuss areas of improvement including plot, structure, pacing, character development and motivation, language/style, and clarity.
 My comments are provided on a holistic level to help you reconsider your work and improve it.
-We will also schedule a meeting (30-60 minutes; in person for Cleveland-area authors or via Skype or phone for others) to discuss my suggestions and address your questions.
+We will also schedule a meeting (30-60 minutes via Zoom or phone) to discuss my suggestions and address your questions.

 I charge the following flat-rate fees for book-length manuscript critiques: